Washing Machine & Dishwasher Installation Southwark — Verified Appliance Plumbers

 Appliance installation in rented Southwark properties

-For private tenants installing a washing machine or dishwasher for the first time in a property without existing connections, confirm with your landlord before commissioning any new pipework runs — alterations to the water supply or waste may require landlord consent.
+For private tenants installing a washing machine or dishwasher for the first time in a property without existing connections, confirm with your landlord or agent before commissioning any new pipework runs — alterations to the water supply or waste typically require landlord consent.

-Southwark Council classifies a flood as an urgent issue for private tenants — and aims to respond the next working day to urgent problems.
+Southwark Council classifies a flood as an urgent issue for private tenants and aims to respond within 2 working days, or the next working day for urgent problems.⁴

 What washing machine and dishwasher installation costs in Southwark — 2026